HA-work/CISC3140Lab3PRoj1/proj1/README.md

 Data is stored in `data` folder, maintained by git submodule.

-The results of this code are sent to three output csv files.
+The results of this code are sent to three output csv files in the sampleOutputs folder.
 One labled initialReport.csv which has all the car data except for the show car in order of ranking.
 One labled bestMakes.csv holds the top 3 cars for each make.
-The last is bestCars.csv which holds the top 3 cars for each of the categories asked.
+The last is topCars.csv which holds the top 3 cars for each of the categories asked.

 This code is revised from the original code given.